Your learning project must be submitted to the Direction de l’enseignement à la maison (DEM) by September 30th.

 To illustrate how the learning activities are planned in time, according to your method, you can:

 Your project must be implemented by September 30th at the latest.
 If you do a lot of activities during the summer, you could, for example, indicate that you started implementing your project in June or that your project covers the period from June to June.
 If you indicate starting your year before September 30th, the DEM accepts receiving the requested documents on the same schedule as if you started on September 30th.

 You do not have to include information about individuals that contribute to the child’s learning.

 If an activity is not necessary for the minimum required by the law, you should not have to mention that organization (for example, part-time participation in a community centre.)

-Please note that most support groups are not legally considered organizations, so you do not need to mention those.
+Most support groups are not legally considered organizations, so you do not need to mention them in this section.

-We believe that these can all be grouped in one section.Heads up!
-To facilitate reporting and avoid the need to document changes, we suggest that you
+In order to facilitate reporting and avoid the need to document changes, we suggest that you:

 If needed, you can elaborate at the meeting, evaluation or in the portfolio.

 According to the regulation, you can modify your learning project whenever you desire.